Opencontour/Opencontour_mousum/docs/OpencontourHeapLeachStacking.md

 ######	Build Button

-When the **Build** button is clicked, this grid dataset will be used to represent the leach stacking model, which will be written to the Model layer.
-When the Drawing Window is refreshed and the Model layer is selected in the Layer Menu, grid squares are displayed.
-Each leach elevation will display a grid.
-The grid can be saved as a layer (JSON ﬁle) and reused by dragging it into a project.
+This grid dataset will be used to represent the leach stacking model, which will be written to the Model layer when the **Build** button is pressed.
+The Drawing Window will display grid squares when it is refreshed and the Model layer is ticked on in the Layer Menu.
+Each leach elevation will display the a grid.
+The grid can be saved as a layer (JSON ﬁle) and reused by dragging into a project.
 It will be saved as part of a group ﬁle All (Model).

-The properties written to the Model layer during the Build function are written in the following table, and they are common to all elevations:
+Properties written to the Model layer during the **Build** function are written in the following table, common to all elevations:

 ![Image](/image/Build function.jpg)